CP1404/Practicals/prac_10/README.md

 Re-run and test with the URLs <http://127.0.0.1:5000/greet> and
 <http://127.0.0.1:5000/greet/Yourname>

-This is one way that you can pass parameters (all strings) to Flask view functions.
+This is one way that you can pass string parameters to Flask view functions.

 ## Challenge

 In an earlier prac, you wrote a function to convert between Fahrenheit and Celsius.
-Copy or rewrite this function as a regular function (not a route).
+Copy this function (as a regular function, not a route) into your program.
 It should take a Celsius float value and return a Fahrenheit float.

 Now, create a new route so that you can enter Celsius values in the URL and see the Fahrenheit values in the Web page, like below.
-Note that the parameter passed via the URL (100.2 in this case) is a string.
+Note that the parameter passed via the URL (`100.2` in this case) is a string.

+SRP!
+Note that if you wrote the temperature conversion function correctly before... here's another great example of how SRP works.
+We don't know or even care what the function will be used for - Flask, Kivy, Console... that's why we design the function to do one job - just the conversion.
+If you did not write it correctly, then notice how you cannot reuse it.

 ![Fahrenheit conversion in website view](../images/10image6.png)